Examining the reality of modern exploitation and its impact on labour

 No one planned to find solutions.
 Brands and governments will never do it!
 A spontaneous act of understanding is not part of their plans.
 But the pandemic has contributed to exacerbating the situation.
 Many people lost their job, and the working conditions are even worse now.

-Seven years later, we are still just talking.
-And talking about change when nothing ever changes can be frustrating.
-We like words, but actions must follow or change won’t happen.
+Seven years after Edelkoort’s assertion, we are still just talking.
+And talking about change when nothing ever changes is frustrating.
+We value words, but without action, real change will never happen.

 So we signed the “Good clothes fair pay” petition, which demands a living wage for the people who make our clothes.
 They need 1 million EU citizen signatures.